 As we continue to blog about Mexico, you'll soon realize that we love cenotes.
 We love to visit them, we love to write about them, and we're maybe a bit obsessed with them.
 To be fair, cenotes are one of Mexico's most popular attractions.
 Why?
-Because you can swim, snorkel, swing, dive, and backflip into their crystal clear waters.
+Because you can experience Mayan culture, swim, snorkel, rope swing, dive, and backflip into their crystal clear waters.
 Basically they're little slices of paradise on a hot humid day.
 The Oxman Cenote & Hacienda San Lorenzo in Valladolid truly has it all and should be on everyone's Mexico travel itinerary.

 So, what exactly is a cenote?

 A cenote is a collapsed limestone cave that exposes a groundwater pool.
 The water is typically very clear because it comes from filtered rainwater that contains very little particles.
 At most cenotes, tree roots crawl down from the surface, often touching the water at the bottom.
 Rays of sunshine flood through the cave roof, creating a mystical, mysterious vibe.